UK tech experts · info@vividrepairs.co.uk

 The cable configuration on the Thermaltake Toughpower GT 850W reveals its budget-oriented positioning.
 With only two PCIe 8-pin connectors, you’re limited to graphics cards that don’t require more than two 8-pin connections.
 This rules out power-hungry options like the RTX 4080, RTX 4090, or high-end AMD cards that demand three or more connectors.
 For mid-range GPUs like the RTX 4070, RTX 4060 Ti, or RX 7800 XT, the configuration works perfectly fine.

 The absence of a native 12VHPWR connector means you cannot directly power the latest RTX 40-series cards designed for this newer standard without using adapters.
 Whilst Thermaltake may include an adapter (product specifications don’t clarify), using adapters introduces additional connection points that could potentially fail.
-For builders planning to use cutting-edge graphics cards, this limitation is significant.
+For builders planning to use modern graphics cards, this limitation is significant.

 On the storage front, six SATA connectors provide ample connectivity for multiple SSDs and hard drives, and the three Molex connectors cover legacy peripherals or RGB lighting controllers.
 The single EPS 8-pin CPU connector is adequate for mainstream processors but may prove limiting for extreme overclocking scenarios with high-end CPUs that benefit from dual EPS connections.